LightTag/user_guide/source/managing/dataset/add_dataset.rst

 Preview Your Data
 ~~~~~~~~~~~~~~~~~~~~

-Click on the preview dataset button.
+Click on the preview Dataset button.
 LightTag will show you the data you uploaded in a Table.
 Take a look, make sure everything is as you expected.

 .. figure:: ./img/previewDatasetButton.png

 .. figure:: ./img/previewDataset.png

-   LightTag displays the contents of your dataset.
+   LightTag displays the contents of your Dataset.
 Find the field (column) that had the text you want to label

 Select The Content Field
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Exit the preview page and return to the dataset upload dialog.
-LightTag will show you the availble fields.
+Exit the preview page and return to the Dataset upload dialog.
+LightTag will show you the available fields.
 Choose the field with the text you want to annotate.
 That's the **Content Field**

 .. figure:: ./img/chooseContentField.png